Primary Navigation Mobile

 What’s more, the updated E-Tron GT line-up starts with an S model that has more power than the outgoing RS version.
 So although this has driven the entry-level asking price into six figures, buyers are getting the very best electric vehicle (EV) tech Audi and Porsche have at their disposal.
 An assertion supported by longer driving ranges, faster charging and a new active air suspension system that delivers remarkable ride comfort and control.

-Having tested both over hundreds of miles (see our explainer page to discover more about how we test cars), the answer is a combination of subtly different characters and perhaps a preference of style.
+Having tested both over hundreds of miles in Europe and the UK (see our explainer page to discover more about how we test cars), the answer is a combination of subtly different characters and perhaps a preference of style.
 Audi says that most E-Tron GT customers are initially attracted by the car’s looks.

 These have changed for the facelift, but only slightly.
 The narrower headlights are the most obvious difference, but there are new alloy wheel designs, revised bumpers and, on higher-specification RS Performance variants, the Audi debut of ‘camouflage carbon’ design elements.
 This is made from chopped up pieces of carbonfibre rather than the neatly weaved type, giving a different visual impression.